Kamin-At/Thai_NLP/README.md

-# Thai_NLP

 ## To train a model for text-classification
-### 1. Input
+### Step 1.
+Inputs
 ### pandas dataframes which contain fields as following
 - 'texts' field is 1 sample (raw sentence-level string) per row ==> no need to do any preprocessing (there is a number of default built-in preprocessing steps).
 If you want to insert or use some custom preprocessing step, define them in preprocessing_function.py and call them in preprocessing_rules.py.
 There are 3 main steps for the text-preprocessing.
   - Preprocessing before word tokenization: the defined functions recieve only a plain-text (string) and return a string.
 Example function: URL removing, repeating word removing.
   - Word tokenization: we mainly use 'newmm' algorithm as the defualt due to its flexibility and time complexity ==> easy to add new words and fast for large scale tokenization.
 For other tokenizing algorithms, please see the engine options from https://thainlp.org/pythainlp/docs/2.0/api/tokenize.html
   - Preprocessing after word tokenization: the defined functions recieve only a list of string (list of tokens) and return a lis of tokens.
 Example function: stopword removing, whitespace removing.

 - 'labels' field is 1 label (string) per sample

-### 2. Call prepare_data_for_text_classification function from text_classification.py
+### Step 2.
+Call prepare_data_for_text_classification function from text_classification.py
 - for default setting, the function requires...
   - Training set (pandas DataFrame) (from step 1.)
   - Test set (pandas DataFrame) (from step 1.)